zulip/zulip/docs/subsystems/analytics.md

 buttons, which won't have any data.
 For those, you can instead log in as the `shylock@analytics.ds` in the `analytics` realm and visit `/stats` there (which is only a bit more work).
-Note that the `analytics` realm is a shell with no streams, so you'll only want to use it for testing the graphs.
+Note that the `analytics` realm is a shell with no channels, so you'll only want to use it for testing the graphs.

 If you're adding a new stat/table, you'll want to edit